Lip Sync Battle at the Fox rocks for charity

 The event was loosely based on the Paramount Network television show “Lip Sync Battle.”

-That’s not all that determined the winner though, for every $5 donated in the name of the singer, a contestant got 1 point of decibels to boost their score.
+That’s not all that determined the winner though.
+For every $5 donated in the name of the singer, a contestant got one point of decibels to boost their score.

 People are also reading…